 5. Deliver as fast as possible

 One of the biggest mistakes is to hold a product in a closet, hiding it from people.
-The faster delivery – the better.
+Because the faster delivery – the better.
 Use focus groups to analyze.
 Don’t create a full, complete specification for the project.
 No need to plan the product to its final phase before you release it.
 It is always better to build small decentralized modules, scale them up into MVP and release to collect feedback.
 Analyze your team capacities.
 Start as soon as possible!

 6. Respect people

-Don’t overcontrol your team!
+First of all, don’t overcontrol your team!
 Respect all members and trust them.
 Don’t tell developers how to do their job.
 Motivate them and delegate responsibilities to them.

 7. See and Optimize the whole

-To be really effective you have to see the whole picture at its scale.
+So to be really effective you have to see the whole picture at its scale.
 Understanding high-level business processes is a necessary aspect!
 Build a software product and delivering it are not enough – all interactions with customers should be analyzed.
 All defects should be found and fixed.
 Use tools available on the market to do so.
 Invest in analyzing the market and your product interactions.

 In the next articles, we will describe all practices and process in more details.